1994 Mid-Continent Conference men's basketball tournament

-The 1994 Mid-Continent Conference men's basketball tournament was held March 6–8, 1994 in Rosemont, Illinois.
+The 1994 Mid-Continent Conference men's basketball tournament was held March 6–8, 1994 at the Rosemont Horizon in Rosemont, Illinois.

 This was the eleventh edition of the tournament for the Association of Mid-Continent Universities, now known as the Summit League.
 The winner of this tournament would go on receive a berth to the 1994 NCAA Division I men's basketball tournament, often referred to as NCAA March Madness, later that month.